solven-eu/kumite/docs/lexicon.md

 ## Fog-of-War

 Some `game` have imperfect information: each `player` can only see the fraction of the `board`.
 In some such games, a `contender` can only see the `board` around its own unit ; the `fog-of-war` is the mechanism preventing a `contender` to see the board out of its units range-of-vision.

+## Gameover

+A `contest` is `gameover` once its board state is final.
+No player will be able to submit a move ever.